joshpoll/my-little-dfta-blogpost/post.md

 Here's an example DFA that reads in a string of 0's and 1's and accepts the string iff all the symbols are 1's (i.e. "and"-ing together all the symbols yields true).

-Normally when defining a DFA we specify some start states.
-Here there are no start states, just special transition rules that don't take previous states.

-Here's a formal definition of the DFA.

 States:
 $Q = \{q_0, q_1\}$